panzi/service-runner/README.md

    service-runner start <name> [options] [--] <command> [argument...]

        Start <command> as service <name>.
 Does nothing if the service is already running.
 This automatically deamonizes, handles PID- and log-files, and restarts on crash.

    OPTIONS:
        -p, --pidfile=FILE              Use FILE as the pidfile. default:
                                        /var/run/NAME.pid
-                                       Note that a second pidfile with the name FILE.runner is created containing the
+                                       Note that a second pidfile with the name FILE.runner is created containing the process
-                                       process ID of the service-runner process
+                                       ID of the service-runner process itself.
-                                       itself.
        -l, --logfile=FILE              Write service output to FILE. default:
                                        /var/log/NAME-%Y-%m-%d.log
-                                       This implements log-rotating based on the
-                                       file name pattern.
+                                       This implements log-rotating based on the file name pattern.
 See `man strftime` for a description of the pattern language.
            --chown-logfile             Change owner of the logfile to user/group specified by --user/--group.
            --log-prefix=FORMAT         Prefix service-runner log messages with
-                                       FORMAT. default: "[%Y-%m-%d %H:%M:%S%z] "
+                                       FORMAT. default: "[%Y-%m-%d %H:%M:%S%z]
+                                       service-runner: "
+           --log-info-prefix=PREFIX    String inserted between --log-prefix and info level log message. default: "[INFO] "
+           --log-error-prefix=PREFIX   String inserted between --log-prefix and error level log message. default: "[ERROR] "
            --restart=WHEN              Restart policy.
 Possible values for WHEN:
                                          NEVER ..... never restart (except when
-                                                     explicitely requesting
+                                                     explicitely requesting restart
-                                                     restart using the restart
+                                                     using the restart command)
-                                                     command)
-                                         ALWAYS .... restart no matter if the service exited normally or
+                                         ALWAYS .... restart no matter if the service exited normally or with an error
-                                                     with an error status.
+                                                     status.
                                          FAILURE ... (default) only restart the
-                                                     service if it exited with
+                                                     service if it exited with an
-                                                     an error status or crashed.
+                                                     error status or crashed.
        -u, --user=USER                 Run service as USER (name or UID).
        -g, --group=GROUP               Run service as GROUP (name or GID).
        -N, --priority=PRIORITY         Run service and service-runner(!) under process scheduling priority PRIORITY.
+From -20
-                                       From -20 (maximum priority) to +19
+                                       (maximum priority) to +19 (minimum priority).
-                                       (minimum priority).
        -r, --rlimit=RES:SOFT[:HARD]    Run service with given resource limits.
-                                       This option can be defined multiple
+This option can be defined multiple times.
-                                       times.
                                        SOFT/HARD may be an integer or "INFINITY".
-RES may be an integer or one of these names: AS, CORE, CPU, DATA, FSIZE, LOCKS, MEMLOCK, MSGQUEUE, NICE,
+RES may be an integer or one of these names: AS, CORE, CPU, DATA, FSIZE, LOCKS, MEMLOCK,
-                                       NOFILE, NPROC, RSS, RTPRIO, RTTIME,
+                                       MSGQUEUE, NICE, NOFILE, NPROC, RSS, RTPRIO,
-                                       SIGPENDING, STACK
+                                       RTTIME, SIGPENDING, STACK
-                                       Note that it is not checked if calling setrlimit() in the child process will
-                                       succeed before forking the child.
-This
-                                       means if it doesn't succeed there will be a crash-restart-loop.
+                                       Note that it is not checked if calling setrlimit() in the child process will succeed before forking the child.
+This means if it doesn't succeed there will be a
+                                       crash-restart-loop.
                                        See: man setrlimit
        -k, --umask=UMASK               Run service with umask UMASK.
 Octal values only.
        -C, --chdir=PATH                Change to directory PATH before running the service.
 When --chroot is used chdir happens after chroot.
-The service binary
-                                       path is relative to this PATH, even without "./" prefix.
+The service binary path is relative to this PATH, even without "./" prefix.
-           --chroot=PATH               Call chroot with PATH before running the service (and before calling chdir, if
+           --chroot=PATH               Call chroot with PATH before running the service (and before calling chdir, if given).
-                                       given).
                                        Unless --chdir is also given the service binary path is relative to this PATH, even without "./" prefix.
-           --crash-sleep=SECONDS       Wait SECONDS before restarting service.
+           --restart-sleep=SECONDS     Wait SECONDS before restarting service.
                                        default: 1
            --crash-report=COMMAND      Run `COMMAND NAME CODE STATUS LOGFILE` if the service crashed.
                                        CODE values:
-                                         EXITED ... service has exited, STATUS
-                                                    is it's exit status
+                                         EXITED ... service has exited, STATUS is it's exit status
-                                         KILLED ... service was killed, STATUS
-                                                    is the killing signal
+                                         KILLED ... service was killed, STATUS is the killing signal
-                                         DUMPED ... service core dumped, STATUS
-                                                    is the killing signal
+                                         DUMPED ... service core dumped, STATUS is the killing signal

    service-runner stop <name> [options]